tarheelreid/ANW-Unit3/README.md

 5. A visual representation of newly maniupaulated data from Jupyter Labs.

 ## Provenance:
-As a fan of all sports related topics, this data caught my eye as a data scientist.
+As a fan of all sports related topics and one of the course designers for American Ninja Warrior, this data caught my eye as a data scientist and designer.
 I was reading through some sports data sets found on Github and found the complete history of all obstacles used in American Ninja Warrior competition.
 I coded and manipulated my data set on Jupyter Labs using the language of Python and the Pandas/Numpy Package.
 The data includes information such as the season number, location, round/stage, obstacle name, and obstacle order.

 ## Purpose:
 The purpose for this data set is mainly to show the history of all obstacles used in competition.
-But also, my manipulated data set is aimed to show the top 20 most used obstacles in competition, in order to potentially set up athletes well for new competition sequences in their upcoming competitions and training.
+But also, my manipulated data set is aimed to show the top 20 most used obstacles in competition, in order to increase my course designing abilities and potentially set up athletes well for new competition sequences in their upcoming competitions and training.

 ## Potential
 This repository is made for fans of The American Ninja Warrior competition interested in obstacle history/information.
 Any athlete training for the competition wanting to prepare for what the next competiton may bring.
-American Ninja Warrior competiton designers who want to know their history of creating obstacles in order to create difficult sequences of obstacles for the coming competitions.
+Other American Ninja Warrior competiton designers who want to know their history of creating obstacles in order to create difficult sequences of obstacles for the coming competitions.
 Lastly, this repository could be used for anyone interested in teaching themselves or learning more about coding or manipulating data sets they would like to experiment with.

 ## Data Visual: Top 20 Most Used Obstacles In Competition
-This visualiztion shows the top 20 most used obstacles in American Ninja Warrior History, their names, and number of times used.
+This visualization shows the top 20 most used obstacles in American Ninja Warrior History, their names, and number of times used.
 This visual was created using Datawrapper and the data listed in the "ValueTable.csv" subset located in this repository.

 ![9d8AR-american-ninja-warrior-top-20-most-used-obstacles-in-competition-nbsp- (1)](https://user-images.githubusercontent.com/118196979/203415006-9611f854-bfd0-417f-ac48-b833dff3fc4c.png)